owlRobotics-GmbH/owlRobotPlatform/README.md

 2. owlDrive (optional): motor drivers for **brushless motors** (BLDC) - it has an intetgrated CAN bus interface.

+NOTE: The owlRobotPlatform is compatible with the Ardumower Sunray firmware.
+Sunray is a firmware for your Do-It-Yourself robot mower.
+More details: https://github.com/Ardumower/Sunray

 This repository contains  interface code (App, Python etc.) and examples A for the owlRobotPlatform.

 ![owlplatform](https://github.com/owlRobotics-GmbH/owlRobotPlatform/assets/11735886/f4a7ead1-3a4a-428f-946e-b021bfd83857)